dustinpfister/blog_posts/_posts/electronjs-example-game-mrsun.md

 ## The MrSun Idle Game Prototype and what to know first

-In this post I am writing about a electionjs project example that is my first electionjs game project that is an example of an idle game project.
+In this post I am writing about a electronjs project example that is my first electronjs game project that is an example of an idle game project.
 I really went off the deep end with this one when it comes to the client system which is composed of many modules of my own design.
-I did not write all of them from the ground up though, many are based on source code exmaples that I have started for many other projects, others are hacked over threejs source code files.
-I have also borrowed code from a few other projects as well, and it would look like I will need to relpease any final product based on this under the MIT Liceses becuase of it.
+I did not write all of them from the ground up though, many are based on source code examples that I have started for many other projects, others are hacked over threejs source code files.
+I have also borrowed code from a few other projects as well, and it would look like I will need to release any final product based on this under the MIT License because of it.
 In any case this is not a post for people that are [new to using electronjs](/2022/02/07/electronjs-hello-world/)

 ### The full up to date source code for the prootype can be found on Github

 The best way to get things up and running with the prototype that I am writing about in this post might be to [clone down my elecitonjs examples repo](https://github.com/dustinpfister/examples-electronjs) and then do an npm install for the [electronjs-example-mrsun project](https://github.com/dustinpfister/examples-electronjs/tree/master/for_post/electronjs-example-mrsun) in the for post folder.
-This will install the version of elecitonjs I was using and as of this writing that is the only npm package that is being used for this one.
+This will install the version of electronjs I was using and as of this writing that is the only npm package that is being used for this one.

-## 1 - Electionjs Files
+## 1 - electronjs Files

-As with just about any electionjs project there are two general things to write about, electionjs code and the client system code.
-In this section I am going to be writing about what it is that I have in place when it comes to the typical electionjs files such as the main.js and [preload.js](/2022/02/21/electronjs-context-bridge/) files.
-On top of those two files I also have one addtional nodejs script that I should write about also while I am at it.
+As with just about any electronjs project there are two general things to write about, electronjs code and the client system code.
+In this section I am going to be writing about what it is that I have in place when it comes to the typical electronjs files such as the main.js and [preload.js](/2022/02/21/electronjs-context-bridge/) files.
+On top of those two files I also have one additional nodejs script that I should write about also while I am at it.

 ### 1.1 - The main.js file

-There is not much to write about when it comes to the main.js file with this one actualy.
+There is not much to write about when it comes to the main.js file with this one actually.
 For this project I really went off the deep end when it comes to the client side code, but not so much when it comes to the front end code.
-So I just have a create main window helper functon, a custom menu, and then a few events here.
+So I just have a create main window helper function, a custom menu, and then a few events here.

 ### 1.2 - The preload.js file

 While working on this project I ran into a problem that had to do with a race condition when saving a game state file to the file system.
 If a save was in progress and I quit or reloaded the game before the save was finished I would loose my save state.
-There might be a number of ways to go about adressing this problem but the way that I solved it was by just making use of an additonal nodejs file and using the [fork method](/2019/08/07/nodejs-child-process-fork/) of the [nodejs child process module](/2018/02/04/nodejs-child-process/) to lanunch a save as a whole other detached process on the client system.
-This way the detached process will continue even if the main game porcess was killed, or the game was reloaded.
+There might be a number of ways to go about addressing this problem but the way that I solved it was by just making use of an additional nodejs file and using the [fork method](/2019/08/07/nodejs-child-process-fork/) of the [nodejs child process module](/2018/02/04/nodejs-child-process/) to launch a save as a whole other detached process on the client system.
+This way the detached process will continue even if the main game process was killed, or the game was reloaded.

 ### 1.3 - The save file script savefile.js